AnnaSolovykh/portfolio/README.md

 Has been updated with React and Redux projects.

-Features 14 JavaScript, 4 React, and 1 Redux Project.
+Features 14 JavaScript, 4 React, 1 Node.js + Mongo DB Project, and 1 Redux Project.

 https://annasolovykh-portfolio.vercel.app